 CHILDREN OF THE ENEMY

-Both Skråmo and Amanda were killed in the beginning of 2019 in the final battles.
-They left behind seven children aged 1-8 years old.
+Both Amanda and Michael were killed in the beginning of 2019 in the final battles.
+They left behind their seven children aged 1-8 years old.
 The children were taken to the al-Hol detention camp in northern Syria, which is largely populated by women and children who surrendered after IS was defeated.
 With its 70.000 inhabitants, of which many are children, it vibrates with desperation and sorrow.
 The conditions are life-threatening.
 Four to five children die every day.
 The Swedish government has for a couple of years known that Swedish children are stuck in Kurdish camps, but not acted.

 At home in Gothenburg, Sweden, the children's grandfather Patricio Galvez is becoming increasingly desperate.
 His repeated attempts to persuade his daughter to leave the war zone in Syria failed.
 Now both she and Michael Skråmo are dead and the children are in a refugee camp under terrible circumstances.
 He decides to go down to Erbil in northern Iraq to continue his fight for bringing the children home.